 According to new research the answer is YES.
 A diet high in refined sugars makes children and adults more susceptible to opioid addiction and overdose.

 Approximately 20,000 people died of fentanyl related overdoses in the United States in 2017, and in Canada there were at least 2,816 opioid related deaths.
 During 2017, over 1,000 people have died of illicit drug overdoses in British Columbia.
 High schools are starting to stock up on naloxone; the overdose reversing drug, and universities are training staff how to use it.

 However, nobody is talking about sugar.
 And why would they?

-And yet, there is substantial evidence that refined sugar can promote addictive behaviors by activating the brain’s rewards centers in much the same way addictive drugs do.
+Yet, there is substantial evidence that refined sugar can promote addictive behaviors by activating the brain’s rewards centers in much the same way addictive drugs do.
 Opioid abuse is also associated with poor dietary habits, including preferences for high sugar foods, as well as malnutrition.
 These connections have led scientists to ask the question of whether or not refined sugar may affect a person’s vulnerability to opioid addiction.

 To explore the role of a high sugar diet in opioid addiction, researchers investigated whether unlimited access to high fructose corn syrup altered rats’ neural and behavioral response to the semi-synthetic opioid, oxycodone.

 The findings suggested that diet high in corn syrup may dampen the reward associated with oxycodone and therefore encourage higher consumption of the drug.

 High fructose corn syrup is a refined sugar that typically includes more fructose than glucose.
 It is a commonly used food additive in North America, produced by chemically processing corn.
 While it is in a ton of foods, it most often is found in soft drinks and that is also where it seems to have the biggest impact on our health.
 In fact, there is a significant connection between consumption of sugar sweetened beverages and weight gain, metabolic syndrome and hypertension.